Continuation Method for Nonsmooth Model Predictive Control Using Proximal Technique: INTRODUCTION

 Model predictive control (MPC) has been widely employed in the industry because it admits nonlinearity of the plant model and constraints to the states and inputs \cite{mpc, automotive_mpc}.
 MPC implicitly determines control input using the optimal control problem (OCP).
 Thus, nonlinear MPC requires online optimization of input series and often causes lack of optimality in the calculated inputs because of computation time limitation.
 Although most real-time control methods, such as iterative LQR \cite{iLQR2004} and shooting methods \cite{shooting}, cause tracking delay to the time-varying reference points, the continuation method \cite{continuation, cgmres} accomplishes perfect tracking owing to prediction of time evolution of the optimal inputs with a linear equation system.
 Such an algorithm is also referred to as a feedforward algorithm \cite{dorfler} or a prediction-correction algorithm \cite{tvo-survey}.
 The continuation method requires an equation system that defines the optimal solution; see Subsection \ref{subsection:continuation}.

 Nonsmooth optimization \cite{nonsmooth_nesterov} sharpens the landscape of the evaluation function at specific points and arranges the optimal solution at the edges.
-A notable example of nonsmooth optimization is sparse modeling \cite{sparse_modeling, naga}, which employs the $\ell_1$ norm as a penalty.
-However, nonsmoothness of the evaluation function leads us to an inclusion relation with the first-order optimality condition.
-A successful remedy to circumvent this inclusion relation is the proximal operator \cite{prox}, which is a tractable nonsmooth subproblem and has been utilized for construncting a fixed point algorithm.
+A prominent example of nonsmooth optimization is sparse modeling \cite{sparse_modeling, naga}, which employs the $\ell_1$ norm as a penalty.
+Nonsmooth optimization has also been explored in the context of OCP \cite{sparse_ocp, sparse_hjb, explicit}, with applications to spacecraft trajectory planning \cite{sparse_ThreeBody} and humanoid robot control \cite{sparse_ddp}.

-Nonsmooth optimization has also been explored in the context of OCP \cite{sparse_ocp, sparse_hjb} as well as MPC \cite{explicit, sparse_ddp}.
-To address the difficulty in nonsmoothness, the epigraphic reformulation technique is often used \cite{explicit, epi}, although it increases computational burden due to the addition of slack variables.
+A difficulty in the nonsmoothness of the evaluation function is that the first-order optimality condition becomes an inclusion relation.
+To address this difficulty, the epigraphic reformulation technique is often used \cite{explicit, epi}, although it increases the computational burden due to the addition of slack variables.
 A recent study \cite{sparse_ddp} discussed the approximation of the $\ell_1$ norm with differentiable functions, even though it lacks sparsity due to the approximation.
-Previously, motivated by inverse optimization, the authors \cite{letter_docp} proposed differentiation of the sparse optimal control problem.
+Another successful remedy to circumvent the difficulty is the proximal operator \cite{prox}, which is the solution of a certain tractable nonsmooth subproblem and has been utilized to construct a fixed point algorithm.
+Previously, motivated by inverse optimization, the authors \cite{letter_docp} proposed differentiation of the sparse optimal control problem using the proximal operator.

 This paper presents a novel framework for applying the continuation method to MPC with a nonsmooth regularizer.
-By utilizing the proximal operator, the first-order optimality inclusion relation of the nonsmooth OCP is reformulated into an equality, to which the continuation method is applied.
+Using the proximal operator, the first-order optimality inclusion relation of the nonsmooth OCP is reformulated into an equality, to which the continuation method is applied.
 Furthermore, certain constraint qualifications are provided that ensure the well-posedness of the obtained equality.
 Our proposed method enables tracking the optimal solution of nonsmooth OCP by solving linear equation system.
 Finally, a numerical example is provided to illustrate the effectiveness of our proposed method.

 The remainder of this paper is organized as follows.
 Section II presents the preliminary contents.
 Section III presents the continuation methods for the nonsmooth model predictive control.
 Section IV presents a numerical example of our proposed method with sparse control for a nonlinear plant and illustrates the effectiveness of our proposed method.
 Section V presents the conclusions of this paper.